UniversalDependencies/docs/_u-dep/flat.md

 ## Items separated for readability

 Here the units separated by spaces or punctuation cannot really be construed as separate lexemes.
-A common case is telephone numbers:
+A common case is **telephone numbers**:

 ~~~ sdparse
 Call 0118 999 881 999 119 725 3